Detection, investigation and prosecution

 Activities of the State Prosecutor’s Office

-In 2023, the Specialised State Prosecutor's Office, which has exclusive competence to prosecute criminal offences involving trafficking in human beings, continued to carry out its work relating to the criminal offences of trafficking in human beings under Article 113 of the KZ-1, enslavement under Article 112 of the KZ-1 and exploitation of prostitution under Article 175 of the KZ-1.
+In 2024, the Specialised State Prosecutor's Office (hereinafter: SDT RS), which has exclusive competence to prosecute criminal offences involving trafficking in human beings, continued to carry out its work relating to the criminal offences of trafficking in human beings under Article 113 of the KZ-1, enslavement under Article 112 of the KZ-1 and exploitation of prostitution under Article 175 of the KZ-1.

-In the reporting year, state prosecutors at the Specialised State Prosecutor's Office:
+In the reporting year, the prosecutors of the SDT RS[1]:

-- issued one decision on dismissal against two natural persons for the criminal offence under Article 113 of the KZ-1;
+- issued two decisions on dismissal against four natural persons and two legal entities for the criminal offence under Article 113 of the KZ-1,

-- filed one indictment against three natural persons for the criminal offence under Article 113 of the KZ-1 committed to the detriment of one female victim;
+- filled one request for investigation against three natural persons and one legal entity for the criminal offence under Articles 113 and 175 of the KZ-1, committed to the detriment of six female victims (subsequently, the public prosecutor of the SDT RS relinquished criminal prosecution against one natural person), and

-- filed one request for an investigation against nine natural persons for the criminal offence under Article 175 of the KZ-1 committed to the detriment of 31 female victims.
+- filed one indictment against nine natural persons for the criminal offence under Article 175 of the KZ-1 committed to the detriment of 31 female victims.

 Activities of the Labour Inspectorate